include-marcy/Heimdall/ROADMAP.md

 - [ ] HECL IDE plugin and `.hc` file support in third party editors

 [^1]: Contents of the *Hermes* Project, a subset of Heimdall
+[^✚]: JudgedValue API refers to a theoretical system where competing ephemeral values are compared and one is determined to be the current state of truth.
+This is useful for cases where real properties are subject to various actors attempting to modify the state of the same object.
 [^2]: Basic globals/builtins, basic data types
 [^3]: Functions, strings, other objects
 [^4]: Include statements and file management